Skip to main content

 Level (of units)

 The level of a unit is indicated by the first number in the code it is assigned (see the unit coding table for further information).
 Unit levels are also given in the unit catalogue.
-Students must complete a specified number of credits at a given level in order to complete their programme of study.
-Please see the unit levels information for further details.
+Students must complete a specified number of credits at a given level in order to complete their course/programme of study.
+See the QA3 Approval of new programmes of study, annex b for further details.

 M